kotliluk/rachel/README.md

 ### Result section

 The result section appears after an evaluation of an expression.
 It displays the evaluation tree and the result relation.
-We can choose to display a relation from a different tree node.
-The rows in the relation can be sorted by the specific column.
+We can choose to display a relation from different tree nodes.
+The rows in the relation can be sorted by the specific column values.
+The **Export** button above the evaluation tree downloads the tree as a png picture.

-We can assign a name to the displayed relation and add it to stored ones or save it in a CSV file.
+We can add use the **Add** and **Export** buttons above the table to add the displayed relation to edited ones or to save it in a CSV file.

 ### Management section